Kasner bounces and fluctuating collapse inside hairy black holes with charged matter: Introduction

 \begin{rmk} We note that the presence of a Cauchy horizon $\mathcal{CH}^+ \neq \emptyset$ in the interior of dynamical black holes is not specific to spherical symmetry: for instance, it has been obtained for perturbations of Kerr for the Einstein vacuum equations (without symmetry) in \cite{KerrStab}.
 Whether Theorem~\ref{CH.thm} can be generalized to \eqref{E1}-\eqref{E5} without spherical symmetry is an interesting open problem, in view of the particularly slow decay of the form \eqref{decay.s} one has to assume in the presence of matter (see \cite{MoiChristoph2,JonathanICM,MoiThesis} for an extended discussion of slow decay). \end{rmk}

 \paragraph{Global structure of non-hairy black hole interiors}

 Theorem~\ref{CH.thm} only gives information on a local region located near $i^+$ (see Figure~\ref{Fig.relax}).
-The \emph{global nature of the terminal boundary} as it turns out (see Theorem~\ref{r0.thm}) depends on the topology of the initial data; we distinguish two important cases: \begin{enumerate}[a.] \item two-ended (topology of time-slices: $\mathbb{R}\times \mathbb{S}^2$).
+The \emph{global nature of the terminal boundary}, as it turns out (see Theorem~\ref{r0.thm}), depends on the topology of the initial data; we distinguish two important cases: \begin{enumerate}[a.] \item The two-ended case (topology of time-slices: $\mathbb{R}\times \mathbb{S}^2$).
 The maximally-extended Schwarzschild/Reissner-Nordstr\"{o}m/Kerr spacetimes, and our hairy black holes from Theorem~\ref{thm.intro} possess the two-ended topology.

-\item one-ended (topology of time-slices: $\mathbb{R}^3$) because it is the topology suitable to studying the gravitational collapse of a star into a black hole \cite{Christo1,Kommemi,JonathanICM,r0} (referred to as ``gravitational collapse'' for short). \end{enumerate}
+\item The one-ended case (topology of time-slices: $\mathbb{R}^3$) is the topology suitable to studying the gravitational collapse of a star into a black hole \cite{Christo1,Kommemi,JonathanICM,r0} (referred to as ``gravitational collapse'' for short). \end{enumerate} In the one-ended case \ref{b}, the following is known about the terminal boundary.

 \begin{thm}[Black hole interior in gravitational collapse, \cite{r0,Moi2,Moi4}] We consider a one-ended black hole interior, under the assumptions of Theorem~\ref{CH.thm} and additional inverse-polynomial lower bounds on $\phi$ consistent with \eqref{decay.s}.
-Then, assuming the absence of locally naked singularities emanating from the center $\Gamma$, there is a (non-empty) spacelike singularity $\mathcal{S}=\{r=0\}$ and the Penrose diagram is given by the left-most of Figure~\ref{Fig1}. \end{thm} \begin{rmk} Locally naked singularities are (outgoing) null boundary $\mathcal{CH}_{\Gamma}$ emanating from the center $\Gamma$.
+Then, assuming the absence of locally naked singularities emanating from the center $\Gamma$, there is a (non-empty) spacelike singularity $\mathcal{S}=\{r=0\}$ and the Penrose diagram is given by the left-most of Figure~\ref{Fig1}. \end{thm} \begin{rmk} A locally naked singularity is an (outgoing) null boundary $\mathcal{CH}_{\Gamma}$ emanating from the center $\Gamma$.
 Assuming their absence in Theorem~\ref{r0.thm} is unavoidable, since examples of locally naked singularities have been constructed \cite{Christo.existence} for \eqref{E1}-\eqref{E5}.
 However, for \eqref{E1}-\eqref{E5} with $F\equiv 0$, such locally naked singularities are non-generic within spherical symmetry \cite{Christo2,Christo3} and one may conjecture the same statement in the more general situation where $F\neq 0$.
 See \cite{Kommemi,r0} for an extended discussion of this delicate issue. \end{rmk}

 For two-ended black holes (irrelevant, however, to gravitational collapse), Theorem~\ref{r0.thm} is false because small perturbations of Reissner--Nordstrom obeying \eqref{decay.s} feature no spacelike singularity \cite{nospacelike}.
 However, it is conjectured \cite{nospacelike,KerrDaf,Kommemi} that, even in the two-ended case, large perturbations would yield a spacelike singularity $\mathcal{S}=\{r=0\} \neq \emptyset$ and a Penrose diagram corresponding to the rightmost in Figure~\ref{Fig1}.